ReactiveCocoa/reactiveswift-composable-architecture/README.md

 ## Requirements

 This fork of The Composable Architecture uses the ReactiveSwift framework, it currently requires minimum deployment targets of iOS 12, macOS 10.14, Mac Catalyst 14, tvOS 14, and watchOS 5, although it may be possible to support earlier versions too.
+Since release 0.8.1, Linux is also supported.

 ## Installation